jlvcm/Tampermonkey-TribalWars-Bot/README.md

 # Tampermonkey-TribalWars-Bot
 Tampermonkey script for Tribal Wars 1
+Can be used for building construction and farming.

 ## Requirements